What It Really Costs to Own a Russian Blue

 Key Health Costs to Plan For

 This is where many owners underestimate the total cost.
-Breed-specific conditions can push spending far above the routine yearly budget โ budgeting for them is responsible planning, not pessimism.
+Breed-specific conditions can push spending far above the routine yearly budget, so planning for them is part of responsible ownership.

 Why Russian Blue Costs Differ from Other Pets